zimfw/environment/README.md

 environment
 ===========

-Sets generic zsh built-in environment options.
+Sets generic Zsh built-in environment options.

 Also enables smart URL-pasting.
 This prevents the user from having to manually escape URLs.